University of Georgia

 Jack Huang

-University of Georgia Professor Quingguo “Jack” Huang, Delta Innovation Hub resident company Dalan Animal Health, and Athens manufacturer Meissner Corporation were recognized for their achievements in the life science industry at Georgia Bio’s Georgia Life Sciences Summit, held Oct.
+University of Georgia Professor Qingguo “Jack” Huang, Delta Innovation Hub resident company Dalan Animal Health, and Athens manufacturer Meissner Corporation were recognized for their achievements in the life science industry at Georgia Bio’s Georgia Life Sciences Summit, held Oct.
 21-22 in Atlanta.

 Presented by Georgia Bio, the state’s life science trade association, the Golden Helix Awards celebrate the contributions of Georgia legislative, academic, corporate, and advocacy leaders working to grow the life science industry and foster strategic partnerships that create a healthier world.
 Awardees were honored at the organization’s largest annual gathering, the Georgia Life Sciences Summit.